Note: The following document is an English translation of the Japanese-language original.

 The Company posts on its corporate website financial reports, corporate overviews and its corporate governance policy in English.
 As the percentage of non-Japanese shareholders increases, we will strive to expand our disclosure and public release of information in English going forward.

 Regarding the structure and initiatives for encouraging constructive dialogue with shareholders and investors, the Company has defined an “IR and Information Disclosure Policy” that is available on its corporate website (https://corp.asahi.co.jp/en) .
 A summary of the policy is described below.

 1. Basic Policy on IR Activities

-The Company recognizes all of its many stakeholders, including shareholders and investors, viewers, listeners, advertisers, business partners, employees and local communities as supporters of Asahi Broadcasting Corporation and ABC fans.
-Along with its current status and operating results, the Company conveys information on its management policies and growth strategies in a fair, accurate and accessible manner and strives to deepen understanding of the Company through robust communication with its diverse base of stakeholders.
+The Company recognizes all of its many stakeholders, including shareholders and investors, the Group’s viewers, listeners, advertisers, business partners, employees and local communities as supporters of the Group and ABC fans.
+Along with its current status and operating results, the Company conveys information on its management policies and growth strategies in a fair, accurate and accessible manner and strives to deepen understanding of the Group through robust communication with its diverse base of stakeholders.

 The Company encourages active dialogue with shareholders and investors who are focused on corporate value from a long-term perspective.